 Policies and Practices that Promote Continuity of Child Care Services and Enhance Subsidy Systems

-UPDATE: A final rule Visit disclaimer page based on the Child Care and Development Block Grant Act of 2014 was published on September 30, 2016.
+UPDATE: A final rule Visit disclaimer page based on the Child Care and Development Block Grant Act of 2014 (PDF) was published on September 30, 2016.
 See 45 CFR 98.21 for provisions related to eligibility determination processes.

 To: State, Territorial, and Tribal Lead Agencies administering child care programs under the Child Care and Development Block Grant (CCDBG) Act of 1990, as amended, and other interested parties.